Technical Report: Sleep-Route - Routing through Sleeping Sensors: Background

 \section{Background}

 Since Sleep-Route works in conjunction with VSF, we provide an overview of VSF in this section.
-As mentioned earlier, every sensor node in a WSN senses a physical parameter at a predefined interval and transmits this data to the sink node.
-Usually, the data collected from various sensors show correlation among thems -- some sensors are highly correlated while some are loosely correlated.
-If two sensors a and d are reporting highly correlated data, the data of d can be predicted (with high accuracy) from the data of a, without actually sensing the physical parameter by d. d can be kept dormant and can save energy.
+Every sensor node in a WSN senses a physical parameter at a predefined interval and transmits this data to the sink node.
+Usually, the data collected from various sensors show correlation among themselves -- some sensors are highly correlated while some are less correlated.
+Let us take the example in Fig.~\ref{fig:wsn}, if two sensors a and d are reporting highly correlated data, the data of d can be predicted (with high accuracy) from the data of a, without actually sensing the physical parameter by d. d can be kept dormant and can save energy.
 VSF proposes to save energy by exploiting this correlation for wireless sensor nodes \cite{sarkar2013nosense}.
+This situation can occur when sensors use energy harvesting wherein some nodes harvest energy for a short duration and die after using that energy\cite{prasad2014reincarnation}.
 To predict the sensor data, a virtual sensor (VS) is created for each physical sensor (PS) at the sink as shown in Fig.~\ref{fig:wsn}.
 A VS instructs its associated PS on its state and activity for the forthcoming sensing intervals.

 From the datasets collected from real-deployment~\cite{nrel,sensorscope,madden2004}, it is found that physical parameter values (e.g., ambient temperature, humidity, etc.) do not change abruptly over a short time span.
 Therefore, these values have correlation with their immediate past values (temporal correlation).
 Hence, VSF exploits temporal as well as spatial correlations in the data collected from the sensors to fine-tune the prediction.
 In active mode, all the circuits of a sensor node such as microprocessor, radio, sensor, clock, etc., remains switched on.
 As a result, the sensor node spends higher energy in active mode.
 On the other hand, most of the circuits of a sensor node remain switched off in dormant state, and the energy consumption is minimal.
 To perform any operation, a sensor node has to be in active mode and it is imperative that number of active nodes should be minimized.
 In order to keep the sensor network alive for a longer period, energy consumption of the sensor nodes in the network needs to be balanced over time.
 Thus, state of the nodes switch between dormant and active after certain number of sensing intervals.